Dexter Dust Cap

-The 1.98″ Dexter dust cap, like most dust caps, is a compression fit.
-A compression fit means the lip of the dust cap is larger than the hole it fits therefore, it must compress to lock into the hole.
+Like most dust caps, the Dexter dust cap is a compression fit.
+A compression fit means the lip of the dust cap is larger than the hole it fits; therefore, it must compress to lock into the hole.

 Insertion can be difficult.
-Using a pipe of the correct diameter can greatly improve the ease of which the dust cap can be installed.
+Using a pipe of the correct diameter can greatly improve the ease with which the dust cap can be installed.

-Dust cap can become lose if hammered into position too frequently even on the first insert.
+Dust cap can become lost if hammered into position too frequently, even on the first insert.

 Once the dust cap is home, stop hitting it.
-Extra hit can actually make it loose-fitting.
+Extra hits can actually make it loose-fitting.